PrimeTimeTran/j-Portfolio/_posts/2020-12-2-AWS-Solutions-Architect.markdown

   - Know basic instance types: R, C, M, I, G, T2/T3(burstable).
   - Create AMIs to pre-install software on your EC2 => faster boot
   - AMI can be copied across regions & accounts
-  - EC2 instan ces can be started in placement groups:
+  - EC2 instances can be started in placement groups:
     - Cluster
     - Spread
     - Partition